 $1 Beer revenue stamp proof single

-The Treasury Department issued the stamps to brewers without gum or perforations.
-The brewers cut the stamps apart, cancelled them, and pasted them over the bung of the beer barrel so that tapping the barrel destroyed the stamp.
-The stamps included some circular shapes and some square.
-The stamps had a pattern of thirty-one small holes punched in them before issue.
-When tapping the barrel, the holes helped destroy the stamp.
+Brewers received the stamps without gum or perforations.
+They then cut the stamps apart, cancelled them, and pasted them over the bung of the beer barrel so that tapping the barrel destroyed the stamp.

 The BEP used four vignette plates for the 1-dollar stamp and designated them with letters (A-D), which appear on the left of the vignette (A for the stamp illustrated).
 Starting at a sheet's upper left corner, a position number (from 1 to 20) appears on the vignette's right side.
 A printed sheet had four rows of five stamps each.
 Plate letters A, B, and D are known on yellow orange stamps, while all four plates are known on scarlet ones.
 Plate numbers for the frame plates appeared in the side margin next to stamp 10, with plate 6 known on yellow orange stamps.